anmsajedulalam/CSE707-Submissions/submission6/README.txt

 https://bucse707fall2021.slack.com/archives/D02H2A5SUP7/p1633697669001700
 https://bucse707fall2021.slack.com/archives/D02H2A5SUP7/p1633697580000700

-was active in workshops:
+Was active in workshops:

 Attended every workshop attentively in this CSE707 course.

-was active in classes:
+Was active in classes:

 Attended every class attentively in this CSE707 course.